utkarshcmu/grafana.org/content/blog/2017-05-09-Github-analytics.md

 Elasticsearch has become such a great tool for log analytics or data analytics in general.
 It's not ideal for the high volume & high-resolution time series workloads that most time series databases can handle but for data with high cardinality (like documents with usernames, issue numbers) it can really shine.
-It also allows you do ad hoc filtering in a way that time series would not allow as it would require to a unique time series for every possible filter condition & value.
+It also allows you do ad hoc filtering in a way that time series would not allow as it would require a unique time series for every possible filter condition & value.

 ## The GitHub API crawler